 Your interviewer will probably start with an "ice-breaker" question.
 Be prepared for the classic "Tell me about yourself."
 Give a brief personal pitch that you've practiced so many times you don't even need to think about it.
 Connect your background and strengths to your target job.

 Once you get talking, remember to breathe.
 Your interviewer wants you to succeed.
-Help her discover that you're the perfect candidate; that will make her job much easier.
+Help them or her discover that you're the perfect candidate; that will make their job much easier.

 Video Call or Remote Interviews

 Video call interviews are becoming much more common.
 They're an inexpensive way for companies to quickly assess the capabilities, suitability, and fit of candidates.
 In addition to the tips above, follow these steps to improve your video interview performance.

 Become familiar with the technology so you won't be flustered if it fails.
 Try out at least two services so you can switch if necessary.